Why The Need For Change?

 Ensuring financial stability, supporting current programs and developing new programs, and recruiting and retaining the most talented and capable staff members.

 Acquire and develop adjacent land to increase capacity for equine and farm animals.
-Our plans include building an indoor horse arena with 10 to 12 stalls.
+Our plans include building an indoor horse arena and a new horse barn with additional stalls.
 The arena will provide appropriate and safe space for staff to evaluate, rehabilitate, and train horses’ year-round, increasing adoptability.

 We are looking to adapt and improve several areas of our existing facilities.
 The Adoption and Learning Center is inadequate to meet the changing needs of animals and our community.
 To meet those needs, we are planning to remodel our existing space to allow for: